kera-cudmore/BookWorm/README.md

 ### Elements found on each page

 * Favicon - Created at [Favicon.io](https://favicon.io/).
-I have chosen an illustration of an open book as it fit the theme of my site.
+I have chosen an illustration of an open book as it fit the theme of my site, this image has also been used as the logo for the site - which fosters continuity through the site for users and promotes brand awareness.

-* Navbar

-* Footer
+IMAGE OF FAVICON TO GO HERE

+* Navbar - The Navbar is displayed on all pages of the website and allows users to navigate the site with ease.
+The navbar is comprised of a logo, the sites name, links to navigate the site and a search bar.
+The links on the navbar will vary depending on whether a user is logged into their account.

+IMAGE OF NAVBAR TO GO HERE

+* Footer - A footer is displayed on all pages of the website and contains ***

+IMAGE OF FOOTER TO GO HERE

 ### Future Implementations